ContinuumBridge/canary_app/README.md

 The body is as described below:

     {
-        "s": <integer: sequence number>,
+        "n": <integer: sequence number>,
-        "a": <integer: acknowledge number (optional)>
+        "a": <integer: acknowledge number (optional)>,
         "d":
             [
                 {
                     "i": "string: device ID",
-                    "c": "string: characteristic",
-                    "v": "value",
+                    <c>: <v>,
                     "at":<integer: time at which to action the value>
                 }
             ]
     }

 The device ID is the ID of the device whose characteristic should be changed and the value is the value it shouild be changed to at time "at".
-To turn on a heater controller called "controller":
+The following message body turns on a device called "Controller" at time 1415403000 and turns it off again at time 1415404000.
+The sequence number is 19 and the message also contains an acknowledgement, a (see below):

+    {
+        "n": 19,
+        "a": 118,
+        "d":
             [
                 {
-            "i": "controller",
+                    "i": "Controller",
-            "c": "s"",
-            "v": 1,
+                    "s": 1,
+                    "at": 1415403000
+                },
+                {
+                    "i": "Controller",
+                    "s": 0,
-            "at": 1415403502
+                    "at": 1415404000
                 }
             ]
+    }

 A mechanism is provided to acknowledge messages going in either directions.
 Each time a message is sent, it contains a sequence number that is incremented by 1.
 An acknowledge message may then be sent back.